vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 Rational people try to act on the basis of their beliefs regarding the facts relevant to that action.
 This being the case, the rationality of an action can be evaluated in terms of the rationality of the beliefs informing that action.

 In part, this means that belief should be sensitive to contrary evidence.
 So, finding out that we were wrong about something we believed in is a reason to stop and re-evaluate our actions.
-But, do we need to necessarily have to be aware of the evidence *for* our belief in order to be rational?
+But, do we have to be aware of the evidence *for* our belief in order to be rational?

 Intuitively, we have lots of beliefs about the world that we rely on all the time without knowing exactly why we believe those things.
 For example, you might know the pythagorean theorem without remembering the proof or recalling exactly which teacher or textbook you learned it from.
 You have a vague idea that you did learn it at some point, but the precise status of your evidence for believing it to be true is not strictly necessary for you to take yourself to "know" it.
 And, importantly—you don't have to look it up again or reprove it to yourself every time you need to use it to solve a problem.